 Canine parvovirus can also be spread by infected dog feces.
-Dr. Dodds and Hemopet highly recommend that dogs be vaccinated against parvovirus at 9-10 weeks, 14-15 weeks, and 18 weeks of age.
+W. Jean Dodds and Hemopet highly recommend that dogs be vaccinated against parvovirus at 9-10 weeks, 14-15 weeks, and 18 weeks of age.
 Please note that Feline panleukopenia virus, an important viral infection of all species of the cat family, is also a parvovirus.
 Vaccination of kittens for this common virus is also important.

 How to Pick Up